 Even the greatest minds need a rest now and then, and in the 1930s Albert Einstein rested his in New England, spending several summers in Watch Hill, R.I., and at least one in Old Lyme, Conn.

 Einstein, the legendary physicist who gave the world the theory of relativity, liked to relax playing the piano and violin, and sailing.
 And he loved summertime.

-Einstein was wildly famous and easily identified in America, where he came to avoid persecution by the Nazis in his native Germany.
-As Hitler had intensified his persecution of Jews, the Nazi’s had seized Einstein’s home, turning it into an Aryan youth camp; they stole and sold his sailboat and burned his books.
+Einstein was wildly famous and easily identified in America, where he came to avoid persecution in his native Germany.
+As Hitler had intensified his persecution of Jews, the Nazis had seized Einstein’s home, turning it into an Aryan youth camp.
+They stole and sold his sailboat and burned his books.

-His thoughts, however, also strayed to his lost homeland, and he kept careful note of the schedule of Hitler’s speeches so that he could listen to them on the radio while watching the waves from the cottage he rented in Rhode Island.
+His thoughts, however, also strayed to his lost homeland.
+He kept careful note of the schedule of Hitler’s speeches so he could listen to them on the radio while watching the waves from his Watch Hill cottage.

 While staying in Old Lyme, someone recommended that Einstein visit Gillette Castle.
 He was said to have enjoyed Gillette’s miniature three-mile railroad.
 No danger of running aground there.

 This story was updated in 2022.

 […] and took a sabbatical to study at NYU with Richard Courant, an applied mathematician who had escaped Nazi Germany.
 They worked on partial differential equations, the mathematical foundation for aerodynamics, […]

 And this was the place where they (Leo Szilard and Albert Einstein) wrote the historical letter to president Roosevelt about the necessity of developing the atomic bomb (against the Nazis).
 That letter made a big impact on the flow of history (imagine, what would have happened, if the German empire had made the bomb first in the II WW…)